AntonSmatanik/coderama-movie-database/README.md

 ### Movie search

 There is a search field without any button.
 The results are displayed as the user types in them.
-Of course, debounce delay is implemented, which is easily configurable in the settings.
+Debounce delay is implemented and is configurable in [settings](/src/config/index.ts).

 While the results are being retrieved from the API, a corresponding message is displayed to the user.

-If there are no results to display, a clear message will be displayed to the user informing them of this.
+If there are no results to display, a clear message is displayed to the user informing them of this.

-All results are cached.
-If a user searches for the same movie twice, the app does not make a new API request, but instead uses the cached results.
+Results are cached.
+If a user searches for the same movie twice, the app does not make a new API request, but instead uses the cached data.

 Infinite scrolling works well, it takes new data from the API and displays it as the user scrolls down.

 If user changes the route and then returns back, restored are scroll position, search results and search query.

+With search query persisted in a localstorage, the results can be easily retrieved again, even after user close and reopen the browser.

 ### Movie detail